helenzhou6/two-towers-gigglers/README.md

 ### Scripts to run
 1. `process_bing_dataset.py` will create data/docs.parquet and data/query.parquet
 2. `create_embeddings.py` that will download the fasttext model and create vocab embeddings.
 This uploads the output (embeddings) to wandb, which can be accessed instead of running this file.
+Also uploads the vocab.json to wandb

 ## Input dataset
 - Hugging face datasets: outputs validation, train and test datasets